ReMoSPLAT: Reactive Mobile Manipulation Control on a Gaussian Splat: Evaluation

 \section{Evaluation}

 We evaluate our method in a set of experiments.
-In \cref{sec:setup}, we provide further details regarding the setup used, including information on the training process of the Gaussian Splats, the robot platform and hardware used and simulation details. \cref{sec:exp1} explains the main experiment regarding a reaching task over a set of randomised synthetic scenes.
-Subsequently, we replicate the first experiment on a real-world scene, providing the details and results in \cref{sec:exp2}.
-Finally, \cref{sec:exp3} presents an ablation study in which adding noise results in a poor reconstruction quality.
-In this experiment, we evaluate the performance of our two distance approaches under a sub-optimal reconstruction.
+In \cref{sec:setup}, we detail our experimental setup, including the training process of the Gaussian Splats, the robot platform and hardware used and simulation details. \cref{sec:exp1} explains the main experiment, a reaching task over a set of randomised synthetic scenes.
+Subsequently, we replicate the first experiment on a real-world scene, detailed in \cref{sec:exp2}, and \cref{sec:exp3} presents an ablation study investigating the robustness of our two distance approaches to noise.
+Finally in \cref{sec:exp4} we validate our approach in a real-world remote teleoperation setup.